-Figure 4 shows the Pareto-optimal curves of the trade-off between an equilibrated network and a network with a low total risk.
-The results indicate a convex substitution relation on the efficient frontier between both objective functions, which is consistent with our previous findings: With a small increase of total risk, the risk can be much better equilibrated.
-However, there comes a point from which on the price of total risk in the network for further equilibration is very high.
+Figure 4: Trade-off between Trad and AdA for 4 Demand Scenarios between both objective functions, which is consistent with our previous findings: With a small increase of total risk, the risk can be much better equilibrated.
+However, there comes a point from which on the price of the total risk in the network for further equilibration is very high.